MCLEAN BROTHERS SCULPTURES

 THE LOST ART

-A regional partnership between Red Ridge and RAPAD Employment Services Queensland (RESQ) has enabled job seekers and people with special needs to discover an interest in the arts learning traditional leather craft.
-A group of twelve men shared traditional bush skills - developing skills in hand plaited kangaroo leather gifts such as key rings, belts and whips.
+A regional partnership between Red Ridge and RAPAD Employment Services Queensland (RESQ) has enabled job seekers and people with special needs to discover the artsspecifically, the practical traditions of leathercrafting.
+A group of twelve men shared their traditional bush skills; in turn, these skills are now used to develop anything from hand plaited kangaroo leather gifts, key rings, belts and whips.

 This regional partnership builds local communities.